 Submitted by: CSS Exam Desk Team

-- The currency in Norway is?
-(CSS 2022 Current Affairs Paper)
+- The world’s largest producer of cotton?
+(CSS 2017 Current Affairs Paper)

 - None of these